calebwagner/calebwagner/README.md

 # Hi there :wave:, I'm Caleb

-### As of June 2023 I'm ...
+### As of Summer 2023 I'm ...

-💪  working on my Javascript, Typescript, Vue, Java, data structures and algorithm skills
+💪  working on my Typescript, React, Java, data structures and algorithm skills

 #